The best hotels in Goreme

 Second mistake: booking a 'valley view' room without confirming which valley.
 Lots of hotels use 'valley view' to mean they can see another building with a valley behind it from a specific angle.
 Hotels in Aydınlı Quarter and Rose Valley Side tend to deliver on this.
 The lower blocks of Central Goreme rarely do.
 And don't skip the Goreme Open Air Museum to save $15. the rock-cut Byzantine churches with their original frescoes are the reason this place is a UNESCO World Heritage Site.

-Goreme's best neighborhoods
+Goreme's best hotel regions

 Most of your decision comes down to one question: do you want to be inside Goreme village or up on the ridge above it?
 Prioritise Aydınlı Quarter or Central Goreme first.
 The balloon views from those streets alone justify the slightly higher nightly rate.